ibrahimgunduz34/blog-code-examples/spring-batch-without-spring-boot/README.md

 # Spring Batch Example Project (Without Spring Boot)

-This project demonstrates how to set up a Spring Batch application without using Spring Boot.
+This project demonstrates how to set up a Spring Batch application without using Spring Boot in regards to [this blog post](https://medium.com/@ibrahimgunduz34/batch-processing-using-spring-batch-with-multiple-data-sources-04e62fef06ff).
 It includes a simple batch job that downloads and reads data from a CSV file, processes it, and writes the results to a database.

 ## Prequisites
 - Java 11 or higher